What It's Like To Date A Man Who Won't Read Women Writers

 “Who?!”
 My Tinder date shouted back.
 He'd described himself in his profile as a 25-year-old journalist living in Bushwick.
 I try to go out with fellow writers because I think it gives us common ground on a first date, and I assumed he just couldn't hear my Zadie Smith question because the bar was deafening.

-“She wrote On Beauty and White Teeth,” I replied, thinking he would recognize the titles, at least.
+“She wrote On Beauty and White Teeth,” I replied, thinking he would recognise the titles, at least.
 “I'm not sure if I know her.
 Does she write for Vice?” he asked.

 I paused, trying to keep my casual first-date smile from turning into a grimace.
 No, Zadie Smith does not write for Vice.
 But it was what he said next that really made me raise an eyebrow: "I don't really know much about any books that are out right now,” he told me, without a hint of embarrassment.
 “Or any women writers.
 I've never read a book published before 2005.”